What is Vulnerability Management Maturity?

-Probably the most frequent statement I hear from people evaluating a tool like Nucleus is “we don’t know where to start.”
-The second most frequent problem I’ve encountered across all of vulnerability management, no matter where I’ve been, has been “we’ve hit a wall and don’t know what to do next.”
+One of the most frequent statement from people evaluating risk-based vulnerability management tools is “Where should I start?”
+The second most frequent problem I’ve encountered across all of vulnerability management programs, has been “we’ve hit a wall, what should we do next.”

 That’s where a good maturity model can help you.